rachayita/OpsNotes/rust/rust.md

   - all string literals have the `'static` lifetime
   - let s: &'static str = "I have a static lifetime.";
     - text of string is stored directly in the program’s binary, which is always available

+# const fn
+- it is a function that one is permitted to call from a const or static context
+- it only restricts the types that arguments and the return type may use
+- prevent various expressions from being used within it
+- functions and inherent methods can be marked as const
+- traits, trait impls and their methods cannot be const
+- only simple by-value bindings are allowed in arguments
+- by-ref bindings and destructuring can be supported
+  - but they're not necessary and only complicate the implementation
+- can use generic type and lifetime parameters
+- complex floating point operationsa might get slightly different results
+- floating point values are treated just like generic parameters
+  - without trait bounds beyond `Copy`

 # unsafe
 - unsafe superpower includes: